For the current administration, migration is the cause of the growing number of gang members

 Originally, many members of the group, known as "clicas", were composed exclusively of Mexican immigrants from Southern California.
 However, as other Latino nationalities came to the area, Barrio 18 began recruiting members from other origins, especially Central Americans, which facilitated the spread of the assembly in that region where it is known as Mara 18 (M-18).

-Also known as “Los Aztecas”, this street gang operates in the southern US states, mainly in New Mexico and Texas, and crosses the border into México where you can find about 5,000 of their members in Ciudad Juárez.
+Also known as “Los Aztecas”, this street gang operates in the southern US states, mainly in New Mexico and Texas, and crosses the border IGNORE INTO México where you can find about 5,000 of their members in Ciudad Juárez.
 The assembly is linked the Cartel de Juárez de México and it is considered one of the most violent gangs.
 The gang has been involved in prison massacres.

 It is a band that was formed in New York and it’s made up of mostly Dominican immigrants.
 Although it is not as well-known as the previous mentioned, "Los Trinitarios" are one of the bands with the fastest growth in the USA.
 Its members have been detected in New Jersey, Connecticut, Rhode Island, Pennsylvania, North Carolina, and Ohio.
 They are very active in the traffic narcotics.